Infusion has three General Ledger accounts for each stock account.

-Now the COGS are the Opening Stock plus Opening WIP plus Purchases, minus the Closing Stock and Closing WIP.
+Now the Cost Of Goods (COGS) are the Opening Stock plus Opening Work In Progress (WIP) plus Purchases, minus the Closing Stock and Closing WIP.

 If the WIP value is fairly static, once it is acknowledged it in the Balance Sheet, there is no need to show it in the Profit and Loss, because it isn’t altering the COGS.

 If making purchases from overseas, and entering in the invoices dated in an earlier month than the receipt date, a further adjustment journal is required, because the Closing Stock does not yet reflect the value of this stock.